 Home shoppers are finding some of the lowest mortgage rates in more than a year.
 “Mortgage rates declined decisively this week amid various market reports, a strong bond auction, and further uncertainty around the Brexit deal, which all contributed to driving bond yields lower,” says Sam Khater, Freddie Mac’s chief economist.

-Freddie Mac reports the following national averages for the week ending Jan.
-3:
+Freddie Mac reports the following national averages with mortgage rates for the week ending March 14:

 - 30-year fixed-rate mortgages: averaged 4.31 percent, with an average 0.4 point, falling from last week’s 4.41 percent average.
 Last year at this time, 30-year rates averaged 4.44 percent.

 - 15-year fixed-rate mortgages: averaged 3.76 percent, with an average 0.4 point, dropping from last week’s 3.83 percent average.
 A year ago, 15-year rates averaged 3.90 percent.